Anjos de Resgate: History

 In 2009 the band, already with the new line-up, released their second DVD titled Ao Vivo in Brasilia.
 For better distribution and dissemination this DVD had a partnership between Codimuc and the new song.

-In 2010 the band began a commemorative tour at 10 years of career, where it presents in the repertoire of the concerts, the great successes that emplacaram the band in those 10 years.
+In 2010 the band began a commemorative tour at 10 years of career.

 In 2011 Anjos de Resgate released the commemorative album Anjos de Resgate 10 Years with a selection of their greatest hits, released by the label Som Livre.

 In the year of 2012 the band released the CD Marcados por Amor, arriving at the 8th disc that brings 12 new tracks and consolidates the new musical dynamics, already approved by the public in the shows by Brazil.
 The album also has special participation of the group Cantores de Deus.

 In 2014, Francis Botene (keyboardist), receives a proposal so dreamed of study in the USA, then leaves the band.
 From there began the search for a new keyboardist for the band.
 It was when Diego Tiguez (Demian's brother) recorded an audio singing "TUA FAMÍLIA", the members of the band liked it, so he was invited to sing this song in Francis's farewell show.
 After that tests were made, and he became the lead singer of the band and Marcelo returned to his original keyboardist position.

 In 2015 the band celebrated the 15 years with the tour Anjos 15 anos and launched the CD Inspiração, with tracks that are already successful throughout the country.
 That same year, in November, they recorded the DVD GRP, in Varzea Paulista in the space Ark of the Alliance, where they sang the songs of the new album and the greatest successes of the 15 years of his career.
 The DVD release is scheduled for 20 July 2016, when the band will turn 16 years of career.
 On 2 March 2018, Maikon Máximo published an official note on his Facebook profile stating that he was, not willingly, leaving the band Anjos de Resgate.